nushell/nushell.github.io/commands/docs/grid.md

  -  `--width, -w {int}`: number of terminal columns wide (not output columns)
  -  `--color, -c`: draw output with color
+ -  `--icons, -i`: draw output with icons (assumes nerd font is used)
  -  `--separator, -s {string}`: character to separate grid with